 The examination of vertebrate structure, with detailed laboratory dissection of representative forms.
-Prerequisite: BIO 101, 102.
 Lecture 3 hours; laboratory 3 hours.
+Prerequisites: BIO 200 or permission of the instructor.

 BIO 330 Plant Physiology

 A study of the physiology of plants emphasizing vascular plants.
 Prerequisites: BIO 101, 102, a chemistry sequence is recommended.
 Lecture 3 hours; laboratory 3 hours.